Color solid: Organization

 Different color theorists have each designed unique color solids.
 Many are in the shape of a sphere, whereas others are warped three-dimensional ellipsoid figures—these variations being designed to express some aspect of the relationship of the colors more clearly.
 The color spheres conceived by Philipp Otto Runge and Johannes Itten are typical examples and prototypes for many other color solid schematics.

 As in the color wheel, contrasting (or complementary) hues are located opposite each other in most color solids.
 Moving toward the central axis, colors become less and less saturated, until all colors meet at the central axis as a neutral gray.
 Moving vertically in the color solid, colors become lighter (toward the top) and darker (toward the bottom).
 At the upper pole, all hues meet in white; at the bottom pole, all hues meet in black.

 The vertical axis of the color solid, then, is gray all along its length, varying from black at the bottom to white at the top, it is a grayscale.
 All pure (saturated) hues are located on the surface of the solid, varying from light to dark down the color solid.
-All colors that are desaturated in any degree (that is, that they can be though of containing both black and white in varying amounts) comprise the solid's interior, likewise varying in brightness from top to bottom.
+All colors that are desaturated in any degree (that is, that they can be thought of containing both black and white in varying amounts) comprise the solid's interior, likewise varying in brightness from top to bottom.